heuer/segno/docs/man/segno.rst

     Sets the DPI value of the PNG file

+.. option:: --dark COLOR

+    Sets the default color of the dark modules.
+    See :option:`--color` for a description of allowed values.

+.. option:: --light COLOR

+    Sets the default color of the light modules.
+    See :option:`--color` for a description of allowed values.

 .. option:: --finder-dark COLOR

     Sets the color of the dark modules of the finder pattern.